10 Common Questions About Addiction Answered

 Once you get clean, it is time to meet new sober friends.
 These new friends can be supportive of your recovery.
 Sober people can show you how to have fun without using drugs or alcohol.

-After years of not looking after yourself while in active addiction, recovery is a time to begin practicing self-care.
+After years of not looking after yourself while in active addiction, recovery is a time to begin practising self-care.
 This means getting regular exercise, expressing yourself, eating healthily and having good sleep hygiene.

 Not doing these things will cause you to feel rubbish, and may eventually lead to a relapse.
 Looking after your physical, mental and emotional health is vital in recovery.